-With the help of a tax professional, it is possible to pay less than the total amount you owe.
-There are various ways that this can be accomplished, including the government’s Offer in Compromise program and declared uncollectible resolutions.
+Can I Settle My Debt for Less?With the help of a tax professional, it is possible to pay less than the total amount you owe.
+There are various IRS tax relief programs available, including the government’s Offer in Compromise program and declared uncollectible resolutions.

-Offer in CompromiseThe Offer in Compromise or OIC program is an Internal Revenue Service feature that allows any qualified taxpayer with an unpaid tax debt to negotiate for a settlement that is less than the total outstanding balance.
+Offer in CompromiseThe Offer in Compromise or OIC program is an Internal Revenue Service feature that allows any qualified taxpayer with unpaid tax debt to negotiate for a settlement that is less than the total outstanding balance.
 While rare, if approved, taxpayers may find the IRS will forgive debt in the hopes of receiving as much of the total bill as possible.
 In order for the IRS to approve an offer in compromise, the taxpayer must meet one of the three following conditions:

 - Effective Tax Administration

 - Doubt as to Collectability

 Currently Not CollectibleIf currently declared not collectible, your tax debt will be put on hold for a set period of time due to your hardship status.
 While your account is in this status the IRS will generally stop all collection activities, meaning your assets and income won’t be levied.
 However, your debt may still accrue interest and other failure to pay penalties and the IRS is still able to file a Notice of Federal Tax Lien, which can affect your credit rating negatively.
 Before you can file for a Currently Not Collectible (CNC) status, you’ll need to file any delinquent tax returns the IRS will also need a detailed look at your financial information, including:

 - your income status

 - and other debts you may have incurred, like student loan or mortgage debt.